DiegoPiovezana/LoggingHelper/Readme.md

 - Use the _'Write'_ method to write logs to the file.
 - _'GetCallingMethodName'_ allows to identify who called considering stack level.
 - Old logs can be automatically deleted through the initial check method (_'Check'_).
-- Use the _'_LevelStack'_ property to define the maximum level to be considered in the method stack.
+- Use the _'LevelStack'_ property to define the maximum level to be considered in the method stack.
-- The 'LogPath' property represents the location and file where the log should be recorded.
+- The _'LogPath'_ property represents the location and file where the log should be recorded.
 - _'LogLevel'_ represents the minimum level of log to be recorded in the file.
 - More features coming soon.